Balajinanda/Large-Language-Models/README.md

 - **Dense Layer**: A fully connected layer that maps the [CLS] token's output from BERT to the emotion categories using a softmax activation function.

 ## Training and Fine-Tuning
-The BERT model is fine-tuned on the emotion classification task using the following settings:
+The BERT model is fine-tuned using the following settings:

-- **Optimizer**: Adam with a learning rate of 1e-5
+- **Optimizer**: AdamW with a learning rate of 5e-5
-- **Loss Function**: Sparse Categorical Crossentropy
 - **Metrics**: Accuracy
-- **Epochs**: 8
+- **Epochs**: 3

-During training, the model's performance is monitored on the validation set to prevent overfitting.
+During training, the model's performance is monitored on the test set to avoid overfitting.

 ## Evaluation
-The model's performance is evaluated on the test set, achieving the following results:
+The model's performance is evaluated on the test set.

-- **Test Accuracy**: 92.20%
+- **Test Accuracy**: 96.20%
-- **Test Loss**: 0.2231

-Confusion matrices and classification reports are also generated to analyze the model's performance across different emotion categories.
+Confusion matrices and classification reports are also generated to analyze the model's performance across different labels.

 ## Results
-The fine-tuned BERT model shows high accuracy in classifying emotions in text, with consistent performance across training, validation, and test datasets.
-The model's learning curves and confusion matrices are available in the results section.
+The fine-tuned BERT model shows high accuracy for the given dataset, with consistent performance across training, and test datasets.
+The model's confusion matrix and classification reports are available in the results section.